kyma-project/examples/loki/README.md

 An alternative can be a parallel installation of the upstream chart offering all customization options.
 The following instructions outline how to achieve such installation in co-existence to the Kyma stack.

 **CAUTION:** This example uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.
+> **CAUTION:** These instructions install Loki in a lightweight setup that does not fulfil production-grade qualities.
+Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/simple-scalable-helm/)).

 ## Prerequisites